 Storytelling is the way in which we are connected; it’s fundamental to the concept of humanity.
 In the twenty-first century, stories reach their audiences through multi-media digital channels and are stored simultaneously in multiple devices in much the same way they are stored within the collective unconscious.
 In our digital economy, storytelling occurs at the speed of light.

-I’d like to talk a bit about mastery.
+would like to talk a bit about mastery.
 Let’s start with the dictionary definition.
 Mastery is comprehensive knowledge or skill in a subject or accomplishment; it is control or superiority over something.
 Our skill is the beginning of mastery, but not the end of it.

 I’ve always considered writing a means to liberation – of ourselves as writers, and of others.
 Writing is a means to liberation because it’s a means of spreading knowledge.
 If knowledge is power – and I’ve never stopped believing that it is – then spreading it is one of the means by which we empower our people.
 And we have a large arsenal of tools which help us do just that.

 But knowledge is also a weapon, and the storyteller’s skill in wielding her knowledge through mastery of her language and her business process is her fighting skill, the skill with which she wields her weapon of knowledge.
-Because – let’s face it – no one can or will succeed in the disruptive digital marketplace unless she is a skilled and aggressive fighter with well-sharpened knowledge.
+Because – let’s face it – no one can or will succeed in the disruptive digital marketplace unless she is a skilled and aggressive fighter with well-sharpened knowledge and storytelling tools.
 This means, of course, that we must conceptualize knowledge in a finely-tuned manner, and we must be like surgeons in deploying it, and so we must not only seek to know, we should also seek to know what to know and how to know it.
 And we have a large arsenal of tools which help us do just that.

 The key to mastery of author entrepreneurship in the twenty-first century begins with a clear purpose for writing and a sense of the importance of that purpose, couched in compelling, unique and original statements, followed by the diffusion of our statements to our audiences by use of the technologies of our choice.
 Though our skill is the beginning of mastery, we actually begin to practice mastery in our minds when we engage in power thinking.

-Power Thinking.
 Power thinking is conscious thinking.
 It is thinking for a purpose and with a purpose.
 Power thinking is particularly important now because of an emerging notion which appears to challenge the ascendancy of the human mind, a notion reaching us through the purveyors of the technology, and which is part of the very construct within which the technology operates.
 I can’t help but be somewhat amused at the idea being put about that a human construct such as artificial intelligence and its various mutations may be thought to be greater than the human mind which created it.
 But that’s what the capitalists are trying to sell us.
 The extent to which we buy into that notion is equal to the extent to which we achieve mastery or not.

 There’s a reason I engage in power thinking, and that is because there’s a goal I want to achieve, therefore all areas of my being have to be poured into this goal.
 Power thinking is the overarching activity in which I engage at higher-level areas of my being, and which influences every aspect of my experience.
 Power thinking enables me to power through mental obstacles, as well as obstacles in the environment.
 Actually, it’s an entire cluster of thinking habits.
 There are four levels of power thinking that are important to the storyteller, and they are prayer, focus, knowledge and creativity.

-Power Thinking – Prayer.
 Those areas of thinking at the top tier of power thinking are a particular type.
 One of them which comes to mind is prayer.